astaba/netja_recipes/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## DX(Development experience) Notes

+### 😩 json-server dev dependency

+At start up data seem the pop up out of no where in spite in spite of:

+- 😬 NO globally installed json-server
+- 😤 NO spinning json-server, 4000 port not running
+- 🤯 Even deleting all the db.json file content

+Making it impossible to update data.

+Where is the **cache ???** (***No pun intended***)